Why Does Carrots Improve Eyesight During Cooking?

 Fun Facts

-• Carrots were originally purple and yellow; the orange variety was cultivated by Dutch farmers in the 17th century to honor the House of Orange.
+• Before the 17th century, most carrots were white, yellow, or purple; the bright orange variety was developed by Dutch growers to celebrate the House of Orange.

 Did You Know?